EMPSurvive

 Share:

-Winona County, Minnesota experienced a ransomware attack that temporarily disrupted county government systems, according to reporting from GovTech and News8000.
-The county has since restored its systems to operational status.
+Winona County, Minnesota experienced a ransomware attack that temporarily disrupted county operations, according to reporting from GovTech and News8000.
+The county has since restored its systems, bringing services back online.

 Share: